 In some circumstances, the IRS makes mistakes.
 It may record a tax liability as being owed that is in excess of the amount of tax that is actually owed.
-This may happen when an IRS audit is closed prematurely or the IRS makes adjustments to tax accounts without having the records or facts necessary to make the correct determination.
+This may happen if an audit is closed prematurely or if the IRS makes adjustments to tax accounts without having the records or facts necessary to make the correct determination.

-The audit reconsideration request is a process for making these corrections after the time period for filing an amended tax return has expired (technically, it can be used prior to this time too but taxpayers often prefer to file amended tax returns in those situations).
+The audit reconsideration request refers to the process for making these corrections after the time period for filing an amended tax return has expired (technically, it can be used prior to this time too).

 The IRS has a special unit for handling these requests.
 These requests are not easy to get approved, but if they are, the tax liability and any penalties and interest computed based on the tax liability will also be recomputed retroactively.